End of Year Sale Now Live Ends Sun 1st Dec 9pm GMT

 What does CE mean on sunglasses?

-Sunglasses bearing the CE mark signifies European Conformity to the standard: EN 1836:2005.
-This means the lenses are capable of ultraviolet protection against invisible solar radiation up to 380 nanomtres (nm).
+Non-prescription sunglasses bearing the CE mark signifies European Conformity to the standard: BS EN ISO 1836:2005.
+(For prescription sunglasses: BS EN ISO 12312-1:2013.)
+This means the lenses are capable of ultraviolet protection against invisible solar radiation up to 380 nanometres (nm).
 This mark is applicable to all afocal (plano power) sunglasses and clip-ons for general use, including road use and driving.

 For you, the wearer, the CE mark acts as reassurance that your sunglasses have undergone rigorous testing to meet specific requirements for durability and safety.
 These tests include impact resistance, lens strength, and material quality.